 Conor Devine, MD Conor Devine, MD, is a pediatric otolaryngology fellow in the Division of Otolaryngology (ENT) at Children's Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - University of Buffalo School of Medicine and Biomedical Sciences, Buffalo, NY InternshipCleveland Clinic Foundation, Cleveland, OH ResidencyOtolaryngology - Cleveland Clinic Foundation, Cleveland, OH FellowshipPediatric Otolaryngology - Children's Hospital of Philadelphia, Philadelphia, PA Titles and Academic Titles Pediatric Otolaryngology Fellow Departments and Services Division of Otolaryngology (Ear, Nose and Throat) Publications BooksChapters Bryson, P and Devine, C, Vocal Fold Injection in Sataloff’s Comprehensive Textbook of Otolaryngology: Head & Neck Surgery: Six Volume Set, Benninger/Laryngology volume, Jaypee Brothers, Medical Publishers Pvt.
 Limited, 2015.
 Devine, C, Krakovitz, P: Pediatric Salivary Gland Disease, XIV IAPO Manual of Pediatric Otolaryngology.
 Edited by Sih T, Chinksi A, Eavey R, Godinho R. Editora e Grafuca Vida & Consciencia, Sao Paulo, Brazil 2015 Posters and PresentationsPoster Presentations Devine CM.
 Rates of tube complications and replacements in syndromic vs non-syndromic pediatric patients.
 Poster presentation at: Triological Society Combined Sections Meeting; 2016; Miami Beach, FL.
 Devine CM.
 Laryngeal spindle cell rhabdomyosarcoma in an adult.
 Poster presentation at: Triological Society Combined Sections Meeting; 2016; Miami Beach, FL.
 Devine CM.
 Short-stay hospital admission after free tissue transfer for head and neck reconstruction.
 Poster presentation at: Combined Otolaryngology Spring Meetings,; 2015; Boston, MA.
 Oral Presentations Devine CM.
 Value of audiogram after tube placement in low risk pediatric patients.
 Ppresented at: American Academy of Otolaryngology—Head and Neck Surgery Foundation 2015 Annual Meeting; 2015 Sep 27; Dallas, TX.
 Devine CM.
 Evaluating routine audiologic testing in patients with preauricular lesions” presented at The Society for Ear Nose and Throat Advances in Children Annual Meeting; 2015 Dec 6; San Antonio, TX.
 Devine CM.
 Surgical vs medical intervention for Meniere’s disease.
 Grand Rounds.
 Presented at: Cleveland Clinic Foundation; 2015 Jan 7; Cleveland, OH.
 Devine CM.
 Management of cleft lip and palate.
 Grand Rounds.
 Presented at: Cleveland Clinic Foundation; 2015 May 14; Cleveland, OH.
-Awards and Honors 2012, Class Speaker University of Buffalo School of Medicine Commencement Speaker 2012, James Platt White Society Award awarded for foresight, intellectual vigor, and moral courage 2012, Norman Harber Award, outstanding achievement and interest in otolaryngology 2012, Alpha Omega Alpha Medical Honor Society, Universisty at Buffalo Medical School 2009-2012, Dean’s Letter 2005-2006, Fulbright Fellowship Grant 2005, The Purple Prize for the most notable work of prose submitted to the college literary magazine, The Purple 2005, The John H. Reilly Memorial Award for the most notable work of prose or verse submitted to The Purple 2005, George Bernard Shaw Medal for the best senior essay on a dramatic work 2003-2005, College Honors Program 2004-2005, English Honors Program 2003-2005, English Honors Society Leadership and Memberships 2012 – present, Alpha Omega Alpha 2013 – present, American Academy of Otolaryngology-Head & Neck Surgery 2013 – present, Northeast Ohio Otolaryngology-Head & Neck Surgery Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Awards and Honors 2012, Class Speaker University of Buffalo School of Medicine Commencement Speaker 2012, James Platt White Society Award awarded for foresight, intellectual vigor, and moral courage 2012, Norman Harber Award, outstanding achievement and interest in otolaryngology 2012, Alpha Omega Alpha Medical Honor Society, University at Buffalo Medical School 2009-2012, Dean’s Letter 2005-2006, Fulbright Fellowship Grant 2005, The Purple Prize for the most notable work of prose submitted to the college literary magazine, The Purple 2005, The John H. Reilly Memorial Award for the most notable work of prose or verse submitted to The Purple 2005, George Bernard Shaw Medal for the best senior essay on a dramatic work 2003-2005, College Honors Program 2004-2005, English Honors Program 2003-2005, English Honors Society Leadership and Memberships 2012 – present, Alpha Omega Alpha 2013 – present, American Academy of Otolaryngology-Head & Neck Surgery 2013 – present, Northeast Ohio Otolaryngology-Head & Neck Surgery Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.